Our team is passionate, driven, diverse and energetic.

 Fun fact: I was invited to attend Her Majesty Queen Elizabeth II’s Garden Party through the voluntary work I do with charities.
 I have also travelled to 30+ countries and still counting.

-Rebecca Kilcullen, Alumni Engagement Manager - Development
+Rebecca Kilcullen, Head of Alumni & Supporter Engagement

 About me: I love all things content and engagement and enjoy telling stories that truly engage an audience.